 Bai Tu Long Bay is located in the far east of Halong Bay.
 The bay is very quiet since it is not as famous as Halong Bay or Cat Ba island.
-Bai Tu Long Bay caters fewer tourists than the rest of the region’s many attractions.
-This is perfect for people looking for an off the beaten path experience.
+Bai Tu Long Bay caters to fewer tourists than the rest of the region’s many attractions.
+This is perfect for people looking for an off-the-beaten-path experience.

 Make sure to visit Vung Vieng Floating Village.
-One of the famous floating villages, it is located in the centre of Bai Tu Long Bay, and is about 40 km from Halong City.
+One of the famous floating villages, it is located in the center of Bai Tu Long Bay and is about 40 km from Halong City.
 Bai Tu Long Bay was a trade gateway between Vietnam and China, making this village the prime spot for traders and merchants.

 Not sure which bay suits you?
 Consult our guide to the big 3 bays in Halong.

-Cannon Fort can be found in Cat Ba Island.
-To enjoy the best panoramic views of Cat Ba Island, head over to Cannon Fort, which is atop a hill of 177 metres.
+Cannon Fort can be found on Cat Ba Island.
+To enjoy the best panoramic views of Cat Ba Island, head over to Cannon Fort, which is atop a hill of 177 meters.